Katspaw Dinghy

 Hull Former

-The former is show in section view attached to the Strongback's vertical framing structure.
+The former is show in section view attached to the Strongback's vertical framing structure, while the slots indicate the location of the Longitudinal frames.

 catspaw-former.jpg